jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 A secret kept from all the rest,
 Between yourself and me.’
 ```

 ‘That’s the most important piece of evidence we’ve heard yet,’ said the King,
 rubbing his hands, ‘so now let the jury – ’
 ‘If any one of them can explain it,’ said Alice, (she had grown so large in the
 last few minutes that she wasn’t a bit afraid of interrupting him,) ‘I’ll give him
-sixpence.Idon’t believe there’s an atom of meaning in it.’
+six pence.I don’t believe there’s an atom of meaning in it.’
-The jury all wrote down on their slates, ‘Shedoesn’t believe there’s an atom
+The jury all wrote down on their slates, ‘She doesn’t believe there’s an atom
 of meaning in it,’ but none of them attempted to explain the paper.
 ‘If there’s no meaning in it,’ said the King, ‘that saves a world of trouble, you
 know, as we needn’t try to find any.
 And yet I don’t know,’ he went on, spreading